yehonatan21/Server-Client-Moudle/README.md

 3. When both of the servers ars running run the client.py inseparate terminal window and connect to the chat server.

 >Note:
- - The server configurations is seted to local host. you can change is in the config.ini files.
+ - The server configurations is seted to local host. you can change this in the config.ini files.

 ## License & Copyright